xcp-ng/xcp-ng-org/docs/guides.md

 The problem with this approach is when you have many vlans you want to configure on your router.
 If you read through the thread I linked to at the top of this page you'll notice the discussion about where I was unable to attach more than 7 vifs to my pfSense VM.
 XO nor XCP-ng Center allow you to attach more than seven.
 This appears to be some kind of limit somewhere in Xen.
 Other users have been able to attach more than 7 vifs via CLI, however when I tried to do this myself my pfSense VM became unresponsive once I added the 8th vif.
 More details on that problem are discussed in the thread.

-Another problem with this approach, perhaps only specific to pfSense, is that when you attach many vifs, you must disable tx offloading on each and every vif otherwise you'll have all kinds of problems.
+Another problem with this approach, perhaps only specific to pfSense, is that when you attach many vifs, you must disable TX offloading on each and every vif otherwise you'll have all kinds of problems.
 This was definitely a red flag for me.
 Initially I'm starting with 7 vlans and 9 networks total with short term requirements for at least another 3 vlans for sure and then who knows how many down the road.
 In this approach, every time you have to create a new VLAN by adding a vif to the VM, you will have to reboot the VM.

 Having to reboot my network's router every time I need to create a new VLAN is not ideal for the environment I'm working in; especially because in the current production environment running VMware, we do not need to reboot the router VM to create new vlans.
 (FWIW, I've come to xcp-ng as the IT department has asked me to investigate possibly replacing our VMware env with XCP-ng.
 I started my adventures with xcp-ng by diving in head first at home and replacing my home environment, previously ESXi, with xcp-ng.
 Now I'm in the early phases of working with xcp-ng in the test lab at work.)